-You may have experienced challenges getting time with your ideal prospects for first meetings or even initial ‘Strategy Calls’.
+You may have experienced challenges getting time with your ideal prospective clients for first meetings or even initial ‘Strategy Calls’.

 If you’ve felt frustrated, confused or ‘dead in the water’ and don’t know what to do to create high quality first meetings with your ideal prospects then relax, there is a solution.

 If whatever you’ve tried in the past has left you feeling confused and overwhelmed, I’m going to solve that for you right now.

 Simply by showing you a little known concept that’ll allow you to dictate the number of high quality first meetings you want with your dream consulting prospects each and every month.

 This blog post will hand you that solution on a plate.